MauKMu/homework-7-deferred-renderer-MauKMu/README.md

 # Project 7: Deferred Renderer

+## External References

+- [Stack Overflow for handling "any type" issues in TypeScript](https://stackoverflow.com/questions/32968332/how-do-i-prevent-the-error-index-signature-of-object-type-implicitly-has-an-an).
+This was used to cleanly have a GUI with arbitrary string keys (more importantly, keys with whitespace in them).

 **Goal:** Learn an advanced rendering technique using the OpenGL pipeline and apply it to make artistic procedural post-processing effects.

 ## Render pipeline overview